JasonScourge/electron-chat-app/README.md

 #### Adding your own Firebase Configurations

-You will need generate your own firebase config keys and override them in the `src/firebase.js` folder.
+You will need generate your own firebase config keys.
+You can then choose to use your own keys either by adding them to a `.env` file or update the values in the `src/firebase.js` folder.

 #### Build the app (automatic)